rust-lang/rust/src/doc/rustc-dev-guide/src/profiling.md

 MIR optimizations have little impact.
 Compared to the default `RUSTFLAGS="-Z mir-opt-level=1"`, level 0 adds 0.3GB and level 2 removes 0.2GB.
 As of <!-- date: 2022-07 --> July 2022,
-inlining currently only happens in LLVM, but this might change in the future.
+inlining happens in LLVM and GCC codegen backends, missing only in the Cranelift one.